CoNZealand/buddymeet/readme.txt

 == Changelog ==

-= 1.8.1-nz
+= 1.8.1 =

-* Add calls to jitsi api to bring up the chat window by default and mute the audio by default
+* make meet come up with audio and video muted

 = 1.8.0 =